A summary of the new DORA regulation

 02

-STEP 2: DO A GAP ANALYSIS
+STEP 2: DO A GAP ASSESSMENT

 If you already have a framework in place, check whether there are gaps between your framework and the new regulation.
 Is security testing already part of your risk management or not?
 And what about your suppliers?